rwxrob/notes/Cycling/Daily routine.md

-Training requires a routine, period.
+Training like a pro while still having a full-time job requires a routine.
 No one ever got good without one.
 This is why so many people fail.
-Most of them just let their lives happen to them without taking control.
+Most of them just let their lives happen to them without taking control and pushing to get things done more efficiently.
 ## General hours

 Bike training days are Monday, Wednesday, and Friday and are the busiest since I try to get 2-3 hours in on those days.
-Gym days only take about an hour so bike day time is made up by shorter gym t.
+Gym days only take about an hour so the longer time taken from bike training days is made up by shorter gym training session.
+Plus I can actually attend a meeting on Wednesday while on the bike because it is a "listen in" meeting mostly.
 Saturday is my "get shit done" day.
 Sunday is my "all day on the bike" day.

 - 7-7:30 Breakfast and morning routine
 - 7:30-9:30 Focused work time (most productive of day)